Mexico’s Copper Canyon

 GRATUITIES/ITEMS INCLUDED IN PRICE

-The traditional end-of-tour gratuity to your tour director is not included.
-If you feel your Tour Director helped you enjoy your tour, we suggest you enclose a gratuity in an envelope and present it individually at the end of the tour.
-Simply as a guideline, one may consider a per person, per day gratuity of $8.00 per tour guide as an average to be modified by one’s own personal experience.
+The traditional end-of-tour gratuity to your tour director is included on this tour.
 All hotel porterage and airport skycap (when available) fees are included.
 We also include the gratuities for the coach/livery drivers.
-Maid tips are not included.
+Hotel housekeeping tips are not included.

 LIVERY